Home

 6. Carry your own mug and water bottle.
 Purchase a stainless steel mug instead of using disposable styrofoam or paper cups for tea and coffee.

-Carry purified water in a stainless steel or non-BPA plastic water bottle.
-Don’t even buy bottled water.
+Don't even buy bottled water.
 Besides being no safer than tap water, the environmental impact of manufacturing the plastic bottles and transporting the finished product is enormous.

-More than 26 billion plastic bottles are thrown away every year.
 Even if you recycle the bottles, the process of collection, breakdown, and creating new products causes more environmental pollution.

 7. Use natural cleaners and other household products.
 Green cleaning products use environmentally safe ingredients to keep your home clean and safe from toxic chemical residues and vapors.

-8. Choose to walk, ride a bike, carpool, or take public transportation to reduce or eliminate the carbon dioxide and particulate emissions created by driving a gas or diesel-powered vehicle.
+8. Choose to walk, ride a bike, carpool, or take public transportation to reduce or eliminate the carbon dioxide and particulate emissions created by driving a gas or diesel powered vehicle.
 This is especially rewarding when you travel through a beautiful or interesting area and have time to savor the experience.

 9. Bring your own reusable grocery bags when you go shopping.
 Remember to return them to your purse, daypack, or car after you put away the groceries.